LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 with the challenges of a multiplatform environment, and a medium-sized project like this was an ideal testing ground for that technology.

-Secondly, as a means to dig deeper inside Lemmy's internals and become more humble and patient towards other apps whenever I found anything lacking or not implemented in an optimal way (according to my taste).
+Secondly, I felt that the Android ecosystem of Lemmy apps was a little "poor" with few native apps (fewer open source), while the "market" is dominated by iOS and cross platform clients.

-In the third place, I felt that the Android ecosystem of Lemmy apps was a little "poor" with few native apps (fewer open source), while the "market" is dominated by iOS and cross platform clients.
+I️ ❤️ Kotlin, I ❤️ Free and Open Source Software and I ❤️ native app development, so there was a niche that needed to be filled.

-I️ ❤️ Kotlin, I ❤️ Free and Open Source Software and I ❤️ native app development, so there was a "niche" that needed to be filled.
+Developing a new client was an opportunity to add all the good features that were "scattered" across different apps, e.g. the feature richness of [Liftoff](https://github.com/liftoff-app/liftoff), the multi-community feature of [Summit](https://github.com/idunnololz/summit-for-lemmy) and the polished UI of the really great [Thunder](https://github.com/thunder-app/thunder) and so on.
+This app tries to be configurable enough to make users feel "at home" and choose what they want, while at the same time having a not too cluttered interface (except for the Settings screen - I know!)

-Moreover, developing a new client was an opportunity to add all the features that I needed and that were "scattered" across different apps, e.g. I liked the feature richness of [Liftoff](https://github.com/liftoff-app/liftoff) (e.g. the possibility to explore all the communities of an external instance in guest mode), the multi-community feature of [Summit](https://github.com/idunnololz/summit-for-lemmy) and the polished UI of the really great [Thunder](https://github.com/thunder-app/thunder) and I wished I could have them all in the same app.
+In the third place, this app has been a means to dig deeper inside Lemmy's internals and become more humble and patient towards other apps because there are technical difficulties in having to deal with a platform like Lemmy.

 This involves a high level of discretion and personal taste, I know, but this project _is_ all about experimenting and learning.

-## Technologies used:
+## Technologies:

 - [Koin](https://github.com/InsertKoinIO/koin) for dependency injection
 - [Voyager](https://github.com/adrielcafe/voyager) for screen navigation